3d Modularity Revisited: Introduction, Background, and Summary

 The study of the properties of the \texorpdfstring{$\hat{Z}$}{Z}-invariants was initiated in \cite{3d}.
 In particular, the authors of \cite{3d} proposed the following \begin{enumerate} \item {\em \texorpdfstring{$\hat{Z}$}{Z}-invariants are closely related to quantum modular forms of some types;} \item {\em\texorpdfstring{$\hat{Z}$}{Z}-invariants are related to characters of vertex operator algebras. } \end{enumerate} The relation to quantum modular objects built on an array of interesting earlier results and observations in a similar context \cite{GPV1602, GPPV,LawZag,GMP1605,Hik0506,Hik0405,Hik0305}.

-Since then, it has been an active area of study to extend and verify these broad conjectures \cite{CFS1912, Cheng:2023row, CCFFGHP2201, BMM1810, BKM201806261B, BMM1906, Bringmann:2021wuk, Bringmann:2021dxg, Chae:2022iuu, Chung1811, Kuch1906, Chung1906, Chung1912, Park1909, Costantino:2021yfd, GPP2009, Mori:2021ost, Matsusaka:2021vbw, Murakami:2022cjk, Murakami:2022bhn, Murakami:2023oam,cheng20223}.
+Since then, it has been an active area of study to extend and verify these broad conjectures \cite{CFS1912, Cheng:2023row, CCFFGHP2201, BMM1810, Chae:2022iuu, Chung1811, Kuch1906, Chung1906, Chung1912, Park1909, Costantino:2021yfd, GPP2009, Mori:2021ost, Matsusaka:2021vbw, Murakami:2022cjk, Murakami:2022bhn, Murakami:2023oam,cheng20223, costin2023going, Adams:2025aad, Harichurn:2025suf}.
 Both of the conjectural properties point to a large system of unexpected symmetries in the underlying physical system and the corresponding topological problem.
 Consequently, understanding the relation to VOA and quantum modular forms will constitute interesting progress in the understanding of low-dimensional topology and the symmetries of M-theory compactifications.

 In the case of VOAs, it is believed that the conjectured property {\em 2.} is a consequence of a VOA symmetry acting on the BPS states of the relevant 3d ${\cal N}=2$ theory.
 See also \cite{gaiotto2018vertex,gaiotto2020miura} for related developments.
-At the same time, these non-trivial applications of VOAs have the potential of driving further the development of the general theory of (non-rational) vertex operator algebras and quantum modular forms.
 See Figure \ref{fig:intro}.

-In the case of quantum modular forms, the study can be viewed as a part of the broader effort to understand the mysterious quantum modular behaviour of related invariants in low-dimensional topology \cite{LawZag,zagier2001vassiliev,qmf,Hik0506,Hik0405,Hik0305}.
-Physically, this type of modified symmetry under the action of the modular group ${\rm SL}_2(\ZZ)$ is expected to stem from the ${\rm SL}_2(\ZZ)$ action on the torus boundary of the 3d spacetime relevant for the half-index, that is a solid torus.
-Interestingly, in \cite{3d} we have seen for many three-manifolds hints of concrete ${\rm SL}_2(\ZZ)$ representations behind the different $\hat Z$-invariants of the given manifolds, though these invariants appear to only span a subspace of the representation.
-More concretely, we see that the $\hat Z$-invariants often correspond to some but not all of the components of a ${\rm SL}_2(\ZZ)$ vector-valued quantum modular form.
-A natural question which we address in this work, is then \begin{description}
+In the case of quantum modular forms, the study can be viewed as a part of the broader effort to understand the mysterious quantum modular behaviour of related invariants in low-dimensional topology \cite{LawZag,zagier2001vassiliev,qmf,Hik0506,Hik0405,Hik0305,Garoufalidis:2021lcp,Garoufalidis:2023fkt,An:2023ded}.
+Physically, this type of modified symmetry under the action of the modular group ${\rm SL}_2(\ZZ)$ is expected to stem from the $\widetilde{\rm SL}_2(\ZZ)$ action on the torus boundary of the 3d spacetime relevant for the half-index, which can be viewed as a solid torus in Eucliean signature.
+Interestingly, we have seen hints of concrete ${\rm SL}_2(\ZZ)$ representations underlying the different $\hat Z$-invariants of the given manifolds in all the cases analyzed in \cite{3d}.
+At the same time, these invariants appear to only span a subspace of the representation.
+More concretely, in \cite{3d} it was observed that the $\hat Z$-invariants often correspond to some but not all of the components of a $\widetilde{\rm SL}_2(\ZZ)$ vector-valued quantum modular form.
+A natural question, one that we will address in this work, is then \begin{description}